Aishraju12/AI_AND_BLOCKCHAIN_BASED_BASED_VOTING_SYSTEM/README.md

 Configured vite.ts for dev-server support and environment setup Prepared the server to handle real-time requests from frontend Backend is now ready to be connected with the frontend and database

+Checkpoint 2 Day 2- Tasks Completed:
+Built the complete frontend with the guidance of the wireframe we made on Day 1.
+Added core shared files used by both frontend and backend: languages.ts: language options and display mapping schema.ts: shared data types and form validation schema voting-utils.ts: helper logic for vote formatting, checks, etc.
+These files improve code reusability, consistency, and scalability across the app